lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 3) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
    1) runs lint based code quality checks
    2) run automated regression and new feature testing
+4) Validate any inventory group-based configurations before applying to upper environment